 We stayed here for a couple nights on our honeymoon and really loved the roadside veranda for breakfast or a glass of wine.
 A great people-watching location – when we weren’t staring into each other’s eyes, that is!

-This is an art deco hotel (actually Streamline Moderne), painted blazing white and situated enviably on the corner of Ocean Avenue and Wilshire Boulevard.
+Formerly Shangri La, this art deco hotel (actually Streamline Moderne), has been recently taken over by Sander and renamed.
+Painted blazing white and situated enviably on the corner of Ocean Avenue and Wilshire Boulevard.
 It conjures up the feel of an ocean liner from the street.

 Inside, the original 1939 features have been respectfully redecorated and the rooms provide amazing views of the ocean.

-Head to the rooftop for a cocktail at Onyx where the furniture is handmade from leather and gentlemen’s suit fabric, or pop down to the ground floor pool and grab a cabana with the beautiful people and just stare at them!
+I’m not sure of the rooftop bar, Onyx where the furniture is handmade from leather and gentlemen’s suit fabric, is open under the new management.
+But if not, pop down to the ground floor pool and grab a cabana with the beautiful people and just stare at them!